Appraised Property by Art of Estates

-Art of Estates has 6 appraisers who operate in the personal property market full-time in different states.
+Art of Estates has a collective of appraisers and specialists who operate in the personal property market full-time in different states.
 It is a collective of appraisers with decades of knowledge and experience they bring to the table to provide a powerhouse of expertise ranging from Clocks and Antiques to Native American Indian Craft and Fine Art.
 Coupling each of our personal interests in the collecting market with our prior experience before entering the appraisal field we can provide our clients an abundance of knowledge through our reports and consulting services.

-Antiques don’t just include wooden furniture, but also lamps, dolls, sterling silver epergnes, gothic altar candelabras, fishing lures, paper weights, ceremonial masks, pictographs, Buddhist sculptures, bronze Hindu artworks, and a whole lot more that we’ve appraised for our clients.
+Antiques not only include wooden furniture, but also lamps, dolls, sterling silver epergnes, Gothic altar candelabras, fishing lures, paper weights, ceremonial masks, pictographs, Buddhist sculptures, bronze Hindu artworks, and a whole lot more that we’ve appraised for our clients.
 It is really a broad appraisal category as you can see.

 Native American Indian

 Much of traditional Native American pottery was created by female artists and often carried familiar attributes through family lineages.
 Early San lldefonso Pueblo black on blackware pottery works of Maria Montoya Poveka Martinez gained early notoriety now her redware has as well, but works by Tony Da and Margaret Tafoya and many others can often be equally important.
 Recently, we’ve seen a shift in interest from black on black works to red on red works.
 While many 20th Century artists have strong notoriety, like that of the fine art world, a contemporary collector’s market of non-traditional pottery has also emerged for unique artists like Al Qoyawayma.
 We have appraised many works by tribes throughout the United States.